rambleraptor/christmastechsupport/_steps/03-twofactor.md

   flaw.
 That being said, very few sites support security keys.

 ## Setting Up
-1. Come up with a list of every digital account that your relatives have.
+1. Come up with a list of every online account that you have.
 At the very least, this list should have the following:
    * Email account
    * Facebook
    * Twitter